 Driver Wages: Include the hourly wage plus employer taxes, benefits, and workers’ compensation for time spent traveling.

 Opportunity Cost: Time spent driving is time not generating revenue.
-If your technician normally bills $75/hour, that’s potential revenue lost during travel.
+If your technician bills typically $75/hour, that’s potential revenue lost during travel.

 Example Total Cost Calculation: